 The ECE department is home to a broad array of research activities.
 Students interested in participating in research should contact faculty who are working in their area of interest.
-Current opportunities for research assistantships are listed here.
+Information about research assistantship opportunities can be found here.

 Dan Hammerstrom, Director

 The research goal of the Biologically Inspired Computing Laboratory is to develop a new inference-based information processing structure that performs probabilistic computing using radically new nano-scale devices.
 This approach exploits the analog, time-dependent properties of such devices, and their massive parallelism.
 By doing so, such a computing structure will be more efficient and scalable than by using more traditional digital hardware to implement the same task.
 As a part of this work we are studying the Hierarchical Temporal Memory with Cortical Learning Algorithm (HTM CLA) developed by Numenta, Inc. We are looking at hardware acceleration of the algorithm, in the short term FPGAs and GPUs and nano-scale devices in the long term.
 We are also studying applications of HTM CLA in the energy space.

 The mission of the BSP lab is to increase our collective knowledge of how useful information can be extracted from physiologic signals.
 We primarily focus on clinical projects in which the extracted information can help physicians make better critical decisions and improve patient outcome.